xidsyed/blog/content/posts/Android Studio Builds Performance with Windows Dev Drive.md

 ### Authors Note :

+The aim of this article is not to make the claim that Dev Drive's advertised capabilities are false.
+I have only tried benchmarking a handful number of projects.
+God knows I'm no benchmarking guru.
+I encourage and appreciate all the feedback.
+Feel free to reach out on my socials below.

 This experiment was originally far more elaborate (embarrassingly so), since its been **a while** that i compiled the results, and didn't write down any of the details, I have forgotten most of them, hence the half-assed writing of the article : /.
+I couldn't include most of the details about evolution of gradle caches, and how to clear them.
+Various articles explain how incremental builds work in gradle and build caches, and configuration caches etc. These would have been of great use to me while i was working on my 'built from scratch' anonymous social media a year lol.
+The CI/CD pipeline I had designed, was painfully slow.
+From what I've learnt, that could all have been improved significantly.

-*Note to future self:  In time, you will forget, so write it down.*
+Oh well.
+Note to future self.  *In time, you will forget, so write it down.*